ebukaracer/EzTransitions/README.md

 ## Setup

-After installation, navigate to `Racer > EzTransitions > Import Elements` to import this package's elements for scene-loading, creating and managing custom transitions.
+After installation, navigate to `Racer > EzTransitions > Import Elements` to import some of this package's prebuilt elements for scene-loading, creating and managing custom transitions.

 ## Quick Usage